gwenrino/CSX415.1-project/README.md

 Project assets, including data, code, and reports, are described in the file `CSX415.1-project/Assets.md`.

 This project uses the [Project Template](http://projecttemplate.net/) management system.
 All project assets are stored according to the ProjectTemplate folder structure.
-The directory structure is visualized here:
+The directory structure of the `dengue` folder is visualized here:

     ##                                 levelName
     ## 1  project